About Us

 -

-We are based in Beaumont, Texas, but we host events in and around Jefferson County, Hardin County, and Tyler County.
-We hope to expand in the future to include more parts of Texas :)
+We are based in Nederland, TX just outside of Beaumont, TX — but we host events in and around Jefferson County, Orange County, Hardin County, and Tyler County.
+We also often work with organizations based in the Houston, TX area and Lake Charles, LA.

 -

-You might sometimes hear our team members refer to Climate Justice Texas as its acronym “CJT.”
-This is just because it’s easier and makes us feel ~cool~.
+You might sometimes hear our team members refer to Climate Justice Texas and Climate Justice Texas - Community using just their acronyms “CJT” or “CJT-C.” This is just because it’s easier and makes us feel ~cool~.

 Location & Land Acknowledgement

-We are based in Nederland, Texas just outside of Beaumont.
-We explore and grow the natural beauty in mostly in Jefferson County, but also in Hardin County, Tyler County, Orange County, and Galveston County.
+We explore and grow native beauty in Jefferson County, but also in the surrounding counties of Hardin County, Tyler County, and Orange County.

-We give grace and gratitude to the Karankawa and Atakapa-Ishak tribes, who previously flourished along the coastline.
+We give thanks to the Karankawa and Atakapa-Ishak tribes.
 Read more about them here and here.

 Native Land Acknowledgement:

-We give grace and gratitude to the Alabama-Coushatta tribe, which calls the forested land of the Big Thicket their home.
+We also give thanks to the Alabama-Coushatta tribe, which calls the forested land of the Big Thicket their home.
 Read more about them here.